callebdev/Awesome-Filters/README.md

 # Awesome-Filters

-Androd app that allows users to apply GPU Image filters into images that can be picked from gallery or taken from camera.
+Android app that allows users to apply GPU Image filters into images that can be picked from gallery or taken by camera.
 (Probably my last project using XML 🙃)

 ## Screenshots